moikot/teamcity-gadget/README.md

 ## Build

-In order to build TeamCity Gadget, you need to have [Node.js/npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads).
+In order to build TeamCity Gadget, you need to have [Node.js/npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads) installed.

 Clone a copy of the main git repo by running: